 In the in-orbit stage the verification shall confirm that the space and ground elements are compatible with each other.

-In the in-orbit stage the verification shall perform calibration and tuning activities specific to the mission payload.

 The working arrangement between the elements suppliers (e.g. satellite, ground segment) and the final customer defines the share of responsibilities for preparing, conducting and reporting the in orbit - commissioning activities.
 The completion of this stage allows declaring readiness for routine operations (Phase E2-exploitation).

+<<deleted>>

 Post-landing

 The verification in the post-landing stage shall address the product integrity and performance after the mission.

-In case the product is intended to be re-launch the verification shall address:
+In case the product is intended to be re-launched the verification shall address:

 a health check, at periodical intervals agreed with the customer, during storage periods;